 4. Lets you compare change and growth

-Keeping a diary or something similar about daily life allows you to go back and read your state of mind the year before.
+Keeping a diary or something similar about daily life allows you to go back and read your past state of mind.

 5. Focuses your energy positively